AngelUche/ALX-Research-Project/README.md

 # ALX-Research-Project

-this is a student evalution performance optimization problem where the grades of sudents will be calculated base on the gradinf system of the school
+this is a student evalutaion performance optimization problem where the grades of sudents will be calculated based on the grading system of the school

 ========== More description coming ======